scools/Home/index.md

 <p align="center">
-This is an open-membership, professional network and learning community for early-career researchers in child development and related fields.
+This is an open-membership, professional learning community for early-career researchers in child development and related fields.
 This GitHub Repository serves as a collaboration tool.
 </p>